-- Grantor/Grantee Index: Describe. - Tract Index: - Give status - Specify whether tract indexing is parcel PIN-based or PLSS-based - Specify what sort of documents the county's tract indexing encompasses - Imaging: Describe. - ROD Recorded Documents Software/App and Vendor name: Include the name of software vendor(s) the county utilizes and/or who the county contracts with to make recorded documents available online. - Some common options are: - Laredo/Tapestry from contractor/vendor Fidlar - Landshark from contractor/vendor Trimin - GCS Web Portal from contractor/vendor GCS Software - Custom (Specify) Contractor OR In-house - Include notes on fee structure/subscription fees if applicable - There is no need to address fees for access to ROD recorded documents that are assessed at the statutory rate. - If ROD documents are not available online, type: - ROD documents are not available online in Badger County
+- Grantor/Grantee Index: Describe. - Tract Index: - Give status - Specify whether tract indexing is parcel PIN-based or PLSS-based - Specify what sort of documents the county's tract indexing encompasses - Imaging: Describe. - ROD Recorded Documents Software/App and Vendor name: - Include the name of software vendor(s) the county utilizes and/or who the county contracts with to make recorded documents available online. - Some common options are: - Laredo/Tapestry from contractor/vendor Fidlar - Landshark from contractor/vendor Trimin - GCS Web Portal from contractor/vendor LandNav/GCS Software - Custom (Specify) Contractor OR In-house - If ROD documents are not available online, type: ROD documents are not available online in Badger County